Mkalbani/data-analytics-excel-kpmg/README.md

+# Context
+The KPMG Data Analytics Virtual Internship, hosted by Forage, provided me with an opportunity to utilize my analytical capabilities as a Data Analyst for Sprocket Central Pty Ltd.

 # data-analytics-excel-kpmg
 Sprocket Central Pty Ltd , a medium size bikes & cycling accessories organisation, has approached Tony Smith (Partner) in KPMG’s Lighthouse & Innovation Team.
 Sprocket Central Pty Ltd  is keen to learn more about KPMG’s expertise in its Analytics, Information & Modelling team.